nextwebb/twitee/README.md

 - Unauthenticated users cannot interface with the app.

-  1. In short, a feature list of the app will be
+  1.In short, a feature list of the app will be
   2. User registration and authentication
   3. User Log in
   4. User POST twit